Ocean cruising in Martinique

 The island’s southernmost village, Sainte-Anne is known for its heavenly beaches fringed with coconut palms.
 Founded in the 17th- century, Sainte-Anne has witnessed a history of violent clashes between French and English settlers and suffered destruction by a cyclone in 1817.
 The ethereal Église Sainte-Aine suffered the consequences of this tragic history.
 It was burned to the ground by the British in 1730 before being ravaged by the cyclone.
 It has since been restored in a classic Martinican religious style and is definitely worth a visit.
 If you’re seeking fabulous views, head towards Le cimietière Marin to enjoy a view across the sea.
 Just south-east off Sainte Anne is the Savannah of the Petrifications.
 This lunar-like landscape was formed after multiple volcanic eruptions and its desert sands stand out against the otherwise tropical island.
 Before you leave, make sure you’ve paid a visit to the local market in Sainte-Anne, which is open every morning.

-Best things to do in Martinique
+Martinique cruises: Best things to do in Martinique on a cruise

 Try the local cuisine

 French and créole influences dominate the Martinican cuisine.
 The majority of Créole dishes involve seafood and the most common dish is accra de morue – a form of fritter made with saltfish and spices.
 Boudin sausages are also popular on the island and come in two types – Boudin Creole and Boudin Blanc.
 The former is made from pork which has been drained of its blood and is also a traditional Christmas food.
 Other delicious specialities use ingrediants such as chatrou - a small octopus, colombo – a signature Martinican spice and lambis – a large sea snail.
-Treat yourself to a tipple of Ti Punch, which is effectively a cocktail made up of sugar cane syrup mixed with a lot of white rum.
+On a cruise to Martinique, treat yourself to a tipple of Ti Punch, which is effectively a cocktail made up of sugar cane syrup mixed with a lot of white rum.

 Go to the beach

 Martinique is home to some absolutely out of this world beaches.
 In the north, don’t be surprised to find coastlines covered in black sand due to the area’s volcanic activitiy.
 If this does not appeal to you, there are also plenty of white sandy beaches in the south of the island.
-Top beach destinations include Anse Mitan, Grande Anse des Salines, Pointe Marin, Grande Anse du Diamant, Anses d’Arlet, Anse Noire and Carbet.
+Top beach destinations in Martinique include Anse Mitan, Grande Anse des Salines, Pointe Marin, Grande Anse du Diamant, Anses d’Arlet, Anse Noire and Carbet.

 Hike up Mont Pelée

+Looking for adventure in your Martinique cruise excursions?
 Hiking the active volcano of Mont Pelée is an exhilarating experience.
 Trails take trekkers all the way up to the summit from where the views of the Atlantic are spectacular.
 It is best to embark on your hike in the mornings, when there is less cloudcover, and the sun is not quite so intense.
 Trails begin from Morne Rouge, Ajoupa-Bouillon, Grand Rivière, Le Prêcheur, and Macouba.

 Board a boat tour